PiwikPRO/PPMS-PublicDocs/tag_manager/data_layer_name.rst

 Introduction
 ------------
+The data layer is a global JavaScript object, that can be used to pass information form the website to PPMS container.
+The default value for the data layer name is `dataLayer`.

+    .. versionadded:: 10.0
+        The name of the object is customizable.
 The purpose of this article is to describe the steps that need to be performed to set up custom data layer name.
-The default value for the data layer name is `dataLayer`.
-Since PPMS version 10.0.0, there is a possibility to change that value.

 Renaming the data layer
 -----------------------
-If you wish to do so, you should follow the instructions below:
+If you wish to rename your data layer, you should follow the instructions below:

 1. Log into your PPMS instance.
 #.
 Head to `Menu` > `Administration`.